HL7/crmi-ig/input/pages/distribution.md

 ### FHIR REST API
 {: #distribution-fhir-rest}

-Read and search operations can be used to distribute artifacts, see [Knowledge Repository]() and [Knowledge Terminology Services]() capability statements.
+Read and search operations can be used to distribute artifacts, see [Artifact Repository](artifact-repository-service.html) and [Artifact Terminology Service](artifact-terminology-service.html) capability statements.
 FHIR read and search **SHOULD** be available for all canonical resources.

 ### $package and $data-requirements
 {: #package-and-data-requirements}